-I wanted to be like my older sister… but no one told me she actually played the clarinet.
+I wanted to be like my older sister… but no one told me she played the clarinet.
 Learning to read sheet music was the hardest thing I had ever done.
-I had songs in my heart but I wasn’t great at reading music.
-Middle school came with its own drama, because obviously… middle school.
+I had songs in my heart, but I wasn’t great at reading music.
+Middle school came with its own drama, because, obviously… middle school.
 My band teacher taught my middle brother in high school before transferring to my school and saw that he was a supremely talented musician, personally speaking to my mother to support his innate skills.
 He figured I had the same genes.
 I was an okay student.
 He told me to take up the piccolo, and I kicked some motherfucking ass on the 1812 Overture in the orchestra.
 The moment I realized I didn’t want to move forward with flute is when I auditioned to get into a citywide orchestra but they rejected me.

 How i hated high school

 The transition from middle school to high school was a terrible memory in my life.
 I don’t think there are any words for the absolute trauma I suffered there.
 I was invisible for lack of a better word.
 I always have been so it’s weird to me when people perceive me to be a person.
 I kept to myself, wrote a lot, tried to make sense of things.
-They say that your musical tastes establishes itself when you become a teenager.
+They say that your musical tastes establish themselves when you become a teenager.
 Mine did.
 That band was NSYNC, and to a greater degree, Britney Spears.

 I Ran (So Far Away)